Problem solving skills: Definition, steps, and examples

 Understand the problem and the people involved by trying to get inside their mind.
 How do they think and act and do?
 You also need to understand what the problem is.
 To get an understanding of the problem, you have to speak to the people involved.
 Understand why they think there is a problem.

 To get inside in their mind, you need to conduct a great deal of research.
 Research to understand what they think, feel, say, and do.
 The best research is based on speaking to them and observing what they are naturally doing.
 Ask yourself if you have any preconceived ideas about them and the problem.
-Empathy mapping, speak out load task analysis, and user interviews are excellent.
+Empathy mapping, speak out load task analysis, and user interviews are excellent ways to do it.
 Ask where, when, how, who and most importantly, why?

 Use sticky notes, whiteboards etc. So you have gained a picture and map from your research.
 And try and match, finding similarities, parallel actions and patterns.
 These actions will help you define your problem and begin to solve it.
 You may, of course, end up with more questions or different problems to what you started with.